rsmp-nordic/rsmp_validator/docs/pages/docker.md

 ](https://rsmp-nordic.org/rsmp_validator/config/#choosing-what-config-to-use) when you run the validator).

 ## Run from the Terminal
 You run the validator be starting the container.
 You must mount the config folder you create above, so the validator can read files in it.
 Assuming the config folder you created is at ./config, you can use $PWD to construct the absolute path:

-`% docker run --rm --name rsmp_validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator`
+`% docker run --name rsmp_validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator`

 By default the validator listens on port 13111 when testing rsmp sites.
 The port must be mapped using the `-p` option, as shown above.

+After running, you can start the container again to re-run the same set of test and options with:

+`% docker start -a rsmp_validator`

+To run with different options, remove the container and run again with different options.
+You can pass `--rm` when running to automatically remove the container after each completion.
+See the Docker docs for more info about managing containers.

-### Custom Arguments
+### Custom Options
 You can pass custom options to the validator, e.g. to run specific tests, filter tests by tags or use a custom reporting format.

 Use the detailed log format:

-`% docker run --rm --name rsmp_validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/core --format Validator::Details`
+`% docker run --name rsmp_validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/core --format Validator::Details`

 Run a specific test:

-`docker container run -it --name rsmp_validator -v $PWD/config -p 12111:12111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/tlc/detector_logics_spec.rb:31`
+`% docker run --name rsmp_validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/tlc/detector_logics_spec.rb:31`

 See [running]({{ site.baseurl}}{% link pages/running.md %}) for more info regarding options.